 For most small business operations there are two popular programs.
-These are Quickbooks and Sage (also known as Peachtree).
+These are Quickbooks and Sage (formerly known as Peachtree).
 Each has their respective advantages and disadvantages.
 This article helps the business owner in his selection process.

 First of all, this decision process is geared towards those operations with revenues of less than $5,000,000 per year.
 This pretty much covers about 90% of all small businesses in the United States.
 If your business is processing more than $5,000,000 per year, then you should seek guidance from your CPA to determine the best software to use.